devopsbase/devopsbase/README.md

 These files are organized using a nested directory structure:

 * `/gathered` contains data, crawled and automatically gathered using *GatherBase* from existing repositories such as Chef Supermarket, Juju Charm Store and Docker Hub.
-* `/gathered/override` includes data, which is used to override specific parts of automatically gathered data, e.g. for refinement purposes.
+* `/gathered-refined` includes JavaScript functions, which are used to refine specific parts of automatically gathered data.
 * `/added` consists of data, manually added by experts to complement automatically gathered data.
 * `/schema` holds definitions to be used to classify and specify the structure of implementations represented by both gathered and manually added data.